intechstudio/grid-documentation/reference_manual/00_foreword.md

 ### Naming and syntax

-In Grid Editor 1.2 all syntax uses the 'short' terms for functions (e.g. `gln` for led color minimum).
+In Grid Editor 1.2 all syntax uses the 'human readable' terms for functions (e.g. `led_color_min()` for led color minimum).
 In the following sections you will find descriptions and examples on using the new syntax in Code Blocks.

 These descriptions will use the following format: